The Trap of Life Insurance Third Pillar

 Indeed, the taxes in most cantons are progressive.
 You pay a fixed percentage on each bracket.
 For instance, you would pay a 5% fee on the first 30K, then a 10% fee on the next 30K, and so on.

 So, if you can withdraw over several years, you can save significant money.
-We are talking of up 50% savings in taxes in the best cases.
+We talk about up to 50% tax savings in the best cases.
 With staggered withdrawals, you could easily save more than 10’000 CHF!

 And with a life insurance 3a, you are wasting money on taxes.